tcalmant/jsonrpclib/docs/index.rst

     * Custom headers can be sent with request and associated tests

-* The support for Unix sockets has been removed, as it is not trivial to convert to Python 3 (and I don't use them)
+* Since version 0.4, this package added back the support of Unix sockets.
 * This version cannot be installed with the original ``jsonrpclib``, as it uses the same package name.